Fire Warden Training

 Our courses don’t just cover you legally though, they equip you with everything you need to confidently and professionally lead your colleagues, protect your business’ property, mitigate risks and save lives.
 If that sounds like something you want a piece of then you’re in the right place.

-How many fire marshals does my organisation need?
+How many fire marshals does an organisation need?

-It depends on how many employees you have and the type of premises you’re in.
-If you’re a normal-risk business and have less than 20 employees you need at least one fire marshal.
-If you have between 20 – 75 occupants you must have a minimum of two fire marshals and after that, you need an additional fire marshal for every 75 people.
+The number of fire marshals a company needs depends on the number of employees you have and the type of premises you’re in.
+If you’re a normal-risk business and have less than 20 employees you need at least one fire warden.
+If you have between 20 – 75 occupants you must have a minimum of two fire wardens, and after that, you need an additional fire warden for every 75 people.

-However, if you’re in a multi-level building or operate from more than one site, you need at least one fire marshal per floor or site and it’s also important to have more than one person trained in case one of your marshals is off sick or on holiday, for example.
+However, if you’re in a multi-level building or operate from more than one site, you need at least one fire warden per floor or site and it’s also important to have more than one person trained in case one of your wardens is off sick or on holiday, for example.

 What are the duties of a fire marshal?